-Other instabilities, such as the wavefunction becoming complex, are not tested since complex wavefunctions are not presently supported in ACES II.
+Other instabilities, such as the wavefunction becoming complex are not tested since complex wavefunctions are not presently supported in ACES II.

-In the program output, stability analysis is headed by the label "RHFSTAB" or "UHF-STAB" depending on the value of the REF keyword.
+In the program output, stability analysis is headed by the label "RHFSTAB" or "UHF-STAB".
 The number of instabilities in each irrep is given along with their eigenvalue and classification.
 For example,

 '''

 @RHFSTAB, Performing stability analysis of RHF wavefunction.

 Orbital rotation parameters will be evaluated for each symmetry block.

+0 instabilities within irrep

 There are

-0 instabilities within irrep

 1.

+There are

 1 instabilities within irrep

-There are

 2.

 Eigenvalue =

 -0.1411211526:

 RHF -> UHF with broken symmetry

 Instability classification :

 1 instabilities within irrep

 There are

 З.

 Eigenvalue =

 -0.1411211526:

 RHF -> UHF with broken symmetry

 Instability classification :

-4.

 There are

 0 instabilities within irrep

+4.

+0 instabilities within irrep

 There are

-0 instabilities within irrep

 5.

 2 instabilities within irrep

 There are

 6.

+Eigenvalue =

 -0.3586792381:

-Eigenvalue =

 Instability classification :

 RHF -> UHF with broken symmetry

+-0.2166464610:

 Eigenvalue =

--0.2166464610:

-Instability classification : RHF -> RH
+Instability classification : RHF -> R

 There are 2 instabilities within irrep

 RHF -> RHF with broken symmetry

 There are

 7.

 Eigenvalue =

 -0.3586792381:

 Instability classification :

 RHF -> UHF with broken symmetry

+Eigenvalue•=

-Eigenvalue = -0.2166464610:
+-0.2166464610:

 Instability classification : RHF -> RHF with broken symmetry

 0 instabilities within irrep

 There are

 8.

 '''

-It is sometimes desirable to obtain solutions that correspond to following instabilities to lower energy stationary points in the orbital rotation space.
-The keywords HFSTABIL-ITY=FOLLOW and ROT_EVEC are provided for these situations.
-When HFSTABILITY=FOLLOW is set, the stability analysis is performed, as it would be for HFSTABILITY=ON, and then the orbital rotation corresponding to the chosen instability is applied to the SCF eigenvectors.
-The SCF calculation is repeated with these rotated vectors as the starting guess.
-This is not strictly "eigenvector following," nor is it direct minimization SCF, but in practice, the procedure is quite effective.
+It is sometimes desirable to obtain solutions corresponding to following instabilities to lower energy stationary points in the orbital rotation space.
+The keywords HFSTABIL-ITY=FOLLOW and ROT_EVEC are provided to assist with this.

+When HFSTABILITY=FOLLOW is set, the stability analysis is performed, as for HF-STABILITY=ON, then the orbital rotation corresponding to the chosen instability is applied to the SCF eigenvectors and the SCF calculation is repeated with these rotated vectors as a starting guess.
+This is not strictly eigenvector following, nor direct minimization SCF, but in practice, the procedure is quite effective.
 By default, the lowest eigenvalue of the totally symmetric irrep is followed.
-Other eigenvectors can be followed by explicitly specifying them with the ROT_EVEC parameter.
+Others can be followed by explicitly specifying them with the ROT_EVEC parameter.

-Only instabilities that transform as the totally symmetric irrep (irrep 1) can be followed since all others reduce the symmetry of the wavefunction.
-Following other instabilities is possible provided that they are brought into irrep 1 by reducing the symmetry of the computational point group.
-Note that in C_1 symmetry, all instabilities will be in irrep 1.
-Likewise, instabilities that take RHF wavefunctions into UHF ones must be followed using a UHF calculation (REF=UHF).
+Because instabilities in other than the totally symmetric irrep reduce the symmetry of the wavefunction, only those in irrep 1 can be followed.
+Following other instabilities requires performing the calculation in reduced symmetry.
+Note that in C_1 symmetry, all instabilities will be in the totally symmetric irrep.
+Likewise, instabilities which take RHF wavefunctions into UHF ones must be followed using a UHF calculation.

-Following instabilities often leads to solutions that are lower in energy but lack the symmetry of the molecular framework, are heavily spin contaminated (in the UHF case), or are otherwise non-physical.
-Instabilities in Hartree-Fock wavefunctions is a very complex problem and must be treated with great care in order to obtain meaningful information.
+Following instabilities often leads to solutions which are lower in energy but lack the symmetry of the molecular framework, are heavily spin contaminated (in the UHF case) or are otherwise non-physical.
+Instabilities in Hartree-Fock wavefunctions are a very complex problem and must be treated with great care in order to obtain any meaningful information.

-Experience has shown, in general, that molecules with instabilities will have more than one and that solutions obtained by following an instability can have further instabilities.
+Experience has shown that, in general, molecules with instabilities will have more than one and that solutions obtained by following an instability may have further instabilities.
 It is impossible to predict exactly what will be uncovered by a stability analysis, and the current drivers for ACES II are configured to handle only the simplest cases.
 Examining a "tree" of instabilities or other specialized procedures will require the user to create an appropriate driver of their own, which is usually specialized to the system under study.

-Even though a surprising number of molecules will exhibit instabilities under various conditions, not all instabilities indicate pathological cases or intractable problems.
+A suprising number of molecules will exhibit instabilities under various conditions.
+If you encounter one, don't panic.
+Take a deep breath, go for a walk, get a cup of coffee.
+Not all instabilities indicate pathological cases or intractable problems.